keremdiren1/markdownlar/aqui.md

       padding: 0 16px;
       border-top: 1px solid #ccc;
       background: #f8f8f8;
-    } <!-- This part makes the class="footer" to have a height of 48px, have a display type of flex, have its items aligned in the middle, have a padding of 0 to 16px, have a light gray border on top, and have a very light gray background. -->
+    } <!-- This part makes the class="footer" have a height of 48px, have a display type of flex, have its items aligned in the middle, have a padding of 0 to 16px, have a light gray border on top, and have a very light gray background. -->

     .button {
       padding: 8px 16px;